Prof Haley Gomez

 - I have been invited to give many talks and seminars including invited review talks at international conferences (Taipei 2013 and Australia 2014).

-- Organiser of scientific conferences for the Royal Astronomical Society (London), see review report here and co-Organiser Lifecycle of Dust 2013 in Taiwan
+- Organiser of scientific conferences for the Royal Astronomical Society (London), see review report here and co-Organiser Lifecycle of Dust 2013 in Taiwan including editor of the conference proceedings

 Prizes and Awards